• Home

 Denomination Minimum par value for an AG is CHF 0.01 per share.
 For a GmbH the min quotas are CHF 100.00 or multiples thereof.

-Registered Shares Registered Shares may be issues provided that 20% of the capital has been subscribed subject to a minimum of CHF 50'000.
-For an AG shareholders identity is not recorded in the Commercial Registry.
+Registered Shares Registered Shares may be issued provided that 20% of the capital has been subscribed subject to a minimum of CHF 50’000.
+For an AG the shareholders identity is not recorded in the Commercial Registry.

 Dual-Class Common Stock Shares may be issued with differing voting power and par values.
 Voting shares must be in Registered form.